Regulated Green

 “My advice to cashless ATM users is to coordinate with legacy banking institutions and regulators, and embrace best practices to avoid litigation, administrative action or fraud.”

-— Yuri Vanetik, legal advisor, Golden Ark, quoted in American Banker
+— Yuri Vanetik, legal advisor, quoted in American Banker

 Sources and Citations